Securing a Greenplum Command Center Console Instance

 SUPERUSER privilege has the most restrictive permission level, Self Only.

-Greenplum Database superusers can manage permission levels on the Command Center Admin>Authorization page.
+Greenplum Database superusers can manage permission levels on the Command Center Admin>Permissions page.
 Superusers can also directly assign users roles in the database by using the

 ALTER GROUP, and related commands to add or remove users from groups and add or remove the